 Who wants to go to Death Valley for some canyoneering?!

-The only fee for this 4-day canyoneering extravaganza is a $20/person non-refundable cost-sharing fee, which includes camping at the Furnace Creek Campground Group Site.
+The only fee for this 4-day canyoneering extravaganza is a $35/person non-refundable cost-sharing fee, which includes camping at the Furnace Creek Campground Group Site, bottomless morning coffee, and some cool swag.
+Or make arrangements for your own accommodations and the fee is only $15.
 However, remember that this is a National Park, so you will also need a National Parks Pass or pay the park entry fee.